-Never allow carrying more than one passengers.
+Never allow carrying more passengers than the seat capacity.

 Operating this vehicle without wearing approved helmet, eye protection, and protective clothing.

 Operating without an approved helmet increases the risk of a severe head injury or death in the event of an accident.
 Operating without eye protection could result in an accident and could increase the chance of a severe eye injury in the event of an accident.
 Operating without protective clothing could increase the chance of a severe injury.